UMass-RC/unity-docs/docs/transfers/transfers.md

 ### Step 3.
 * Log into the Unity cluster
 * Create a file to test the connection between servers (e.g. `touch test.txt`)
-* Attempt to transfer the file from Unity to the MGHPCC:
+* Attempt to transfer the file from Unity to the Shared Cluster:
     * `scp test.txt username@ghpcc06.umassrc.org:/home/username/`
-* You will be prompted for your password to the MGHPCC - enter it here.
+* You will be prompted for your password to the Shared Cluster - enter it here.
 * If configured properly, this file should transfer immediately to the specified destination path (in this case `/home/username/`)

 ### Step 4.
-* Assuming that Step 3 worked and the file transferred across from Unity to the MGHPCC, you can use this to pull data across:
+* Assuming that Step 3 worked and the file transferred across from Unity to the Shared Cluster, you can use this to pull data across:
 `scp username@ghpcc06.umassrc.org:/where/files/are/you/want/* ./destination/`
 * Each time you run `scp` in this way, you will be prompted for your password.
-* **Note** that currently this only works when **logged in and running commands from Unity, not the MGHPCC.**
+* **Note** that currently this only works when **logged in and running commands from Unity, not the Shared Cluster.**

 Globus documentation provided by the Molecular Ecology and Conservation Lab, Dept. Environmental Conservation.